Jamie66m/project-1/README.md

 __Hogwarts Crest & Instructions__

 When the homepage loads the class <strong>pulse</strong> from the <strong>animate.css</strong> file is added to the class <strong>bodyimagebutton</strong>.
-The Hogwarts crests also scale when you hover over them.
+The Hogwarts Crests also scale when you hover over them.

 ```js
   function homePage() {